ryancdickson/staging/docs/BR.md

 Confirming the Applicant’s control over the IP Address by obtaining a Domain Name associated with the IP Address through a reverse-IP lookup on the IP Address and then verifying control over the FQDN using a method permitted under [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).

 CAs using this method MUST implement Multi-Perspective Domain Validation as specified in Section 3.2.2.9.
+To count as corroborating, a Network Perspective MUST observe the same Domain Name as the Primary Domain Validation Determination.

 ##### 3.2.2.5.4 Any Other Method